airblast-dev/trunkls/README.md

 ## Installation

-After cloning the repository, you can run `cargo install --path trunkls` to compile and install the binary.
+### Installing the binary

+The crate is added to `crates.io`, installing is easy as running `cargo install trunkls` and adding the binary to your `$PATH`.

+You can also clone the repository and compile it yourself by running `cargo install --path trunkls`.

 ### VsCode
 Running `vsce package` inside `trunkls/vscode` will build the extension.
 From there you can select the extension file and install it through VsCode.